 A preparation for calculus for students with a background in algebra and trigonometry.
 Includes operations on algebraic expressions, complex numbers, trigonometric identities, and graphs of polynomial, rational, logarithmic, exponential, and trigonometric functions.
-This course is not applicable to a major or minor in the Mathematics Department.
-Prerequisite: MATH 096.
+Prerequisite: MATH 096 or equivalent.

 MATH 211+212 3+3 F+W Foundations of School Mathematics I, II